 - 1. All horses are eligible for National Awards, as long as all requirements of GR1110 are met.
 See GR1122-GR1145 for specific classes and divisions offered at the National level. - 2.
 In the Arabian, Half/Anglo Arabian, Andalusian/Lusitano, Friesian and Morgan divisions, horses are eligible for Regional Awards in any region they compete.
 (Points will be awarded in the qualifying region stated in the prize list regardless of the owner's home region).
 Exception: In Friesian division, any points won at Nationals will count solely towards National Awards and not towards any Regional awards.
-In the Andalusian/Lusitano Division, any points won at the IALHA designated National Show will count solely towards National Awards and not towards any Regional Awards.
-In the Hackney, Roadster, and American Saddlebred divisions, points won at competitions in states contiguous to an exhibitor's home region, or in Canada if contiguous to an exhibitor's home region, will count in addition to any points won in an exhibitor's home region.
+In the Andalusian/Lusitano Division, any points won at the IALHA designated National Show will count solely towards National Awards and not towards Packater, and American Saddlebred divisions, points won at competitions in states contiguous to an exhibitor's home region, or in Canada if contiguous to an exhibitor's home region, will count in addition to any points won in an exhibitor's home region.
 (For Arabian, see GR1124). - 3.
 For purposes of distributing Regional Awards for the Andalusian/Lusitano, and Western divisions, refer to the Regional map in GR1123.
 For Friesian division, refer to Friesian Regional map in GR1130.
 For Arabian and Half/Anglo Arabian divisions, refer to Regional map in GR1124.
 For Hackney and Roadster divisions, refer to Hackney Regional map in GR1131.
 For the Morgan division, refer to Morgan Regional map in GR1135.
 For the American Saddlebred division refer to American Saddlebred Regional map in GR1140. - 4.
 Horses are eligible for Zone Awards only within the home zone of the entry's USHJA recorded owner(s) exception Hunter/Jumping Seat Equitation, the rider's home residence will be used.
-However, points won at competitions in states contiguous to an exhibitor's home zone, or in Canadian provinces if contiguous to an exhibitor's home zone, will also count if the state or Canadian province has been designated as provided below. - a.
+However, points won at competitions in states contiguous to an exhibitor's home zone, or in Canadian provinces if contiguous to an exhibitor's home zone, or in Canadian province has been designated as provided below. - a.
 Zone awards are offered in the following disciplines: Hunters, Jumpers and Hunter/Jumping Seat Equitation.
 For Hunter, Jumper and Hunter/Jumping Seat Equitation divisions for which zone awards are offered, each zone committee may designate one or more states and/or Canadian provinces contiguous to its zone in which to compete for zone points.
 Designated Canadian provinces that are contiguous to the zone will receive zone points for national Horse of the Year award sections and for USHJA Zone Horse of the Year award sections providing they conduct their classes under national Federation rules for these sections.
 For purposes of this rule as applied to hunter/jumper and equitation zone awards, the state of New Jersey which is a state land-locked within the zone will be treated as a part of either New York or Pennsylvania.
 Therefore if Zone 1 chooses New York as one of its contiguous states, New Jersey is also included.
-If Zone 3 chooses Pennsylvania as one of its contiguous states, New Jersey is also included.